apache/beam-site/_pages/presentation_materials.md

   </div>
 </div>

-### Using these materials
+## Using these materials
-These materials are free to use!
-If you do use these materials, please remember to give credit to the authors of the original materials.
+These materials can be used by anyone.
+If you do use these materials, please remember to give credit to the authors cited in each presentation.
 These materials include speaker notes and you can view them by clicking **`View`** and selecting **`Show speaker notes`**.
-A set of presentations are have `[Long]` or `[Short]` in their name.
-Some topics, such as the *Apache Beam Model*, have two different presentations (a long and short version) depending on your needs and time constraints.
+Some presentations are have `[Long]` or `[Short]` in their name, such as the *Apache Beam Model*, which means there are two different presentations (a long and short version) depending on your needs and time constraints.

-If you use these materials and questions arise:

-  * If anyone asks questions to which you are unsure of the answer, please do not hesitate to contact or direct the question to the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org) mailing list.
-The Apache Beam community is here to help.
+If you have any questions about the these materials, please ask on the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org) mailing list.

-  * The Beam community is also interested in knowing *common* questions which are asked.
-If you have time, please send some feedback to the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org) mailing list with questions which arose so we can help find ways to address these questions in the project documentation and these presentations.
+The Apache Beam community is looking for feedback on these materials to improve them over time.
+If you deliver a presentation based on these materials, we'd love to hear from you on the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org) mailing list.
+Please share your thoughts, questions you were asked, and (if available and appropriate) a link to the recording of your talk so the rest of the Apache Beam community can benefit from it.

 ## Contributing new content
 The Apache Beam community is always looking for new core content and contributions!
-Specifically, the community is focused on developing new content in these areas:

-* Using Apache Beam with various runners, including:
-    * Apache Spark
-    * Apache Flink
-* Examples of Apache Beam pipelines and use cases
-* Bootstrapping and getting started with the Apache Beam software development kits

-If you are interested in contributing new content, please send an email to the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org).
-The Beam community collaboratively reviews new content and adds it to this shared space for everyone to use.
+If you are interested in contributing new content, we recommend you first search the [Apache Beam JIRA](https://issues.apache.org/jira/browse/BEAM) to see if your idea currently has an open JIRA item.
+If it does not, send an email to the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org) mailing list or open a new issue in the [Apache Beam JIRA](https://issues.apache.org/jira/browse/BEAM) using the [website](https://issues.apache.org/jira/browse/BEAM/component/12328906/?selectedTab=com.atlassian.jira.jira-projects-plugin:component-summary-panel) component.
+Based on community submissions or contributions, the Beam community collaboratively reviews or creates new content and then adds it to this shared space for everyone to use.

 ## Corrections and updates
 If you encounter missing, incorrect, or out of date material, please make a comment in the presentation or send an email to the [`user@beam.incubator.apache.org`](mailto:user@beam.incubator.apache.org) mailing list.